-A doutier C C Entert to which NACCO 1 1 1 Adoption of conservation 1 and 1 management 1 measures 1 Extent to which NASCO has adopted measures and developed guidance based on the best scientific advice available to ensure the long-term conservation, restoration, and rational management of salmon; Extent to which NASCO has adopted and applied a precautionary approach as detailed in Article 6 of the 1995 UN Fish Stocks Agreement, and the UN FAO Code of Conduct for Responsible Fisheries, including the application of precautionary reference points; Extent to which NASCO has adopted and applied an ecosystem approach (for example, FAO Guidelines 2003); Extent to which management measures consistent / compatible with the NASCO Convention have been adopted (for example, as set out in Article 7 of the 1995 UN Fish Stocks Agreement); Extent to which NASCO successfully establishes regulatory measures in accordance with Articles 7 and 8 of the NASCO Convention, taking into account Article 9 of the Convention, and Article 11 of the 1995 UN Fish Stocks Agreement; and Extent to which NASCO has moved toward the adoption of conservation and management measures for previously unregulated salmon fisheries, including new and exploratory fisheries where these exist.
-Extent to which NASCO has moved toward the adoption of conservation and management measures for previously unregulated salmon fisheries, including new and exploratory fisheries where these exist.
-Resolutions, Agreements and Guidelines developed, reviewed and updated its Resolutions, Agreements and Guidelines in general and assessed progress with their implementation; 13.
+Adoption of conservation and management measures Extent to which NASCO has adopted measures and developed guidance based on the best scientific advice available to ensure the long-term conservation, restoration, and rational management of salmon; Extent to which NASCO has adopted and applied a precautionary approach as detailed in Article 6 of the 1995 UN Fish Stocks Agreement, and the UN FAO Code of Conduct for Responsible Fisheries, including the application of precautionary reference points; Extent to which NASCO has adopted and applied an ecosystem approach (for example, FAO Guidelines 2003); Extent to which management measures consistent / compatible with the NASCO Convention have been adopted (for example, as set out in Article 7 of the 1995 UN Fish Stocks Agreement); Extent to which NASCO successfully establishes regulatory measures in accordance with Articles 7 and 8 of the NASCO Convention, taking into account Article 9 of the Convention, and Article 11 of the 1995 UN Fish , in the second NASCO's Resolutions, Agreements and Guidelines 12.
+Extent to which NASCO has developed, reviewed and updated its Resolutions, Agreements and Guidelines in general and assessed progress with their implementation; 13.
 Extent to which there has been progress in implementing NASCO's Resolutions, Agreements and